Naked City (TV series): Syndication

-In July 2011, Retro Television Network started airing episodes of both the 30- and 60-minute versions of Naked City.
-In October 2011, Me-TV started carrying the hour-long show airing it weekly overnight, and in mid-2013 started showing two of the 30-minute episodes back to back.
+During the late 1980s, Naked City aired weekly early Monday mornings on New York City's WNYW-TV, Channel 5.
+In July 2011, Retro Television Network began airing episodes of both The Naked City and Naked City.
+In October 2011, MeTV began carrying Naked City, airing it weekly overnight, and in mid-2013, it began showing two episodes of The Naked City back-to-back.
+As of October 2023, Naked City can be seen on Retro Television Network.

 Home media

-Between 2003 and 2006 Image Entertainment, under license from Sony Pictures Home Entertainment, released a series of single-disc releases containing four of the hour-long episodes per disc, followed by three releases billed as "Box Set" 1 to 3, each of which contained three discs and 12 one-hour episodes, with their original commercials and sponsors' slots included as bonus features.
+Between 2003 and 2006, Image Entertainment, under license from Sony Pictures Home Entertainment, released a series of single-disc releases containing four of the hourlong episodes per disc, followed by three releases billed as "Box Set" 1 to 3, each of which contained three discs and 12 one-hour episodes, with their original commercials and sponsors' slots included as bonus features.
 These releases are now out of print.
-Early 2013 saw the release of a 10-disc "Best of Naked City" set containing 40 episodes, all of which had been included on the earlier DVDs, and "Naked City: 20 Star-Filled Episodes", a five-disc set with 10 more re-releases and 10 previously unreleased shows.
-It included two half-hour episodes, the earlier series' first appearance on DVD.
-None of these releases attempted to present the show in chronological order; their contents appeared to have been selected for the episodes' famous guest stars, whose names were prominently featured on their covers and other packaging.
+Early 2013 saw the release of a 10-disc Best of Naked City set containing 40 episodes, all of which had been included on the earlier DVDs, and Naked City: 20 Star-Filled Episodes, a five-disc set with 10 more re-releases and 10 previously unreleased shows.
+It includes two half-hour episodes, the earlier series' first appearance on DVD.
+None of these releases attempts to present the show in chronological order; their contents appear to have been selected for the episodes' famous guest stars, whose names are prominently featured on their covers and other packaging.

 On November 5, 2013, Image Entertainment released Naked City: The Complete Series on DVD in Region 1.
 The 29-disc set contains all 138 episodes of the series.